krishnagopika/InterviewQuestions/Salesforce/Objects.md

 50. Once a new record type is created, is it possible to create a new record type of type master?
 51.  why is it not possible to create a master record type when a custom record type is created?
 52. How to create path for custom object?
+53. How to add path to page layout?